-If the desire to create a structure burns within you, there is no better way than to build your own pergola.
-This DIY project is ambitious enough to permanently change the look of your yard, yet it requires only intermediate building skills and simple materials available at your local home center.
+Building your own pergola is a project that is ambitious enough to permanently change the look of your yard, yet it requires only intermediate building skills and simple materials available at your local home center.
 And best of all, the cost of the pergola may be balanced out by the value that it adds to your property.

 DIY Pergola Cost

 One of the best things about a DIY pergola is its moderate cost.
 A DIY pergola usually will cost less than more complex outdoor structures such as patio covers and gazebos, yet more than arbors and trellises.

 As with any DIY home project, you pay only for the materials, not for the labor.
 One exception may be with the paving.
 Stone or concrete patio pavers can be laid successfully by many homeowners, but large concrete slabs usually look and perform best when poured by a concrete professional.